CIBC-Internal/python/Doc/library/faulthandler.rst

    Dump the tracebacks of all threads into *file*.
 If *all_threads* is ``False``, dump only the current thread.

+   .. seealso:: :func:`traceback.print_tb`, which can be used to print a traceback object.

+   .. versionchanged:: 3.5
+      Added support for passing file descriptor to this function.

 Fault handler state